Stocks slip on China-US tensions; oil resumes its slide

 - The future is bright for the video games of yesterday

 Volatility has been high not only week to week but also minute to minute.
-Within a half-hour span Monday morning, the S&P 500 zoomed from a gain of 0.2 percent to a loss of 1 percent.
+The S&P 500 zoomed from a gain of 0.2 percent to a loss of 1.8 percent Monday morning.

 BREXIT PAUSE: British Prime Minister Theresa May postponed a vote on her deal for Britain to exit the European Union, which had been scheduled for Tuesday.
 She acknowledged that she would have lost the vote by a significant margin.